 God flooded the earth because he regretted creating humans.

 Who came to rescue the earth from God’s destruction?
-This old man named Noah, who was so old.
+An old man named Noah, who was really old.

 After God chose him, he built this gigantic ship that housed thousands of animals and kept them safe from God’s destruction of the Earth, aka The Flood.